lidongcui/lidongcui.github.io/_pages/cv.md

 ======
 * Do income-statement line items and their comparability mitigate classification shifting?
 (With Steve Lin)
   * 2024 Southwest Regional Meeting, 2024 Spark Meeting, 2024 JAAF Conference
-  * 2025 Hawaii Accounting Research Conference, 2025 FARS Midyear Meeting (Scheduled)
+  * 2025 Hawaii Accounting Research Conference, 2025 FARS Midyear Meeting

 * Does Income Statement Presentation Affect Earnings Management? (with Abhijit Barua, Steve Lin, and Andrew Sbaraglia)
   * 2024 Spark Meeting, 2024 JAAF Conference

-* Effect of financial statement presentation on value relevance of earnings categories in the income statement: A potential    effect from IFRS 18” (with Steve Lin, and Yawen Yang)
+* Does Structure Matter?
+Evidence from Applying IFRS 18's Classification to U.S. Earnings Data (with Steve Lin, and Yawen
+  Yang)

 * The Influence of Fraud on Bond Yield: Evidence from Municipal Bond Issuances” (with Hannah Smith Antinozzi and Philip Kunz)
   * Forthcoming, Advances in Taxation